 Below: 1st photo - Close view of the staminate (male) flowers above the pistillate flowers of Common Cattail, which does not have a gap between the two flower sections.
 2nd photo - The many fine seeds of Narrow-leaf Cattail disbursing in the Spring.

 Notes: Common Cattail, T. latifolia is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
 It is native to most counties in Minnesota except for a few in the southern half of the state.
 It is distributed all across North America.
 Narrow-leaved Cattail, T. angustifolia is not native to Minnesota or the United States but is a native of Canada.
 Eloise Butler introduced the plant to the Garden on April 26, 1913 and again on May 18, 1913 with plants sourced from Kelsey's Nursery in North Carolina.
+More were planted in 1922, '27, and '31.
 Having been introduced to Minnesota long ago, it is found in many counties in Minnesota all across the state, but in fewer than T. latifolia; it is found in the Metro Area counties except Carver and Scott, and in some marshes, it predominates and is invasive.
 Cattails have had many practical uses over time for both food and plant material.
 Densmore (Ref. #5) reports its use among the Chippewa of Minnesota for making mats and baskets.

 Eloise Butler wrote on Cattails: "Who pictures a swamp without the familiar cattails and red-winged blackbirds flying in and out piping their cheerful notes?
 In an aesthetic craze a few years ago, the cattails, or flags, were the popular decoration of the home, filling large jardineres or embroidered or painted on screens and lambrequins.
 Though of inherent decorative value they have fallen into “innocuous desuetude” by reason of overuse.
 It is a warning to “avoid the obvious.”
 Individuality, not too pronounced or extreme, should be expressed.
 Why, for instance, because a neighbor has a beautiful plant on his premises should every one in the vicinity straightway fill his grounds with the same in monotonous reiteration?
 Among the hosts of ornamental plants may not something else be selected besides hydrangea, scarlet rambler, canna and golden glow to prevent satiety?
 If a plant is “all the rage.” it is the very best reason why one should fall out of line and imitate nature in her endless variety.